The Alumni Association Scholarship Fund of the Former Albert Einstein Medical Center – Nursing School of

 - An official transcript of most recent grades (if applicant is a second-degree student, a copy of an acceptance letter into an accredited AD or BSN program).

 - Two letters of reference, with at least one being an academic contact.
 Letters should describe the applicant’s scholastic abilities, leadership qualities, and community service on official letterhead (If the applicant is an RN-to-BSN student who has been accepted but has not yet started classes, at least one letter must be from a nursing supervisor.
 If the applicant is a second-degree student, at least one letter addressing academic potential must be from a program representative.
 Letters may also be provided by professional colleagues, former/present employers, or former teachers.)

 - Completed essays

-Application can only be submitted via website (application form below).
+- Application can only be submitted via website

 - The application deadline is March 30th, every year

 - Within one year, recipients must agree to send a thank you note to NFP’s board of trustees (c/o NFP) for NFP promotional purposes.

-- As able, scholarship recipients are asked to “pay their gratitude forward” through one or more of the following means to advance the nursing profession:
+- As able, scholarship recipients are asked to consider “paying their gratitude forward” through one or more of the following means to advance the nursing profession:

 - Volunteering service to NFP

 - Contributing to the mission of NFP

-- Making an unrestricted financial gift to NFP; and/or
+- Making an unrestricted financial gift to NFP

 - Otherwise ensuring the perpetuity of NFP